Former NFL Star Arian Foster Leaves Tomi Lahren At A Loss For Words When He Explains Why Players Kneel

 During the segment, Lahren argued that taking a knee during the anthem was an “emotional trigger” for many people, including soldiers who fought and died to protect the United States.

-But, as the report noted, Foster seemed to leave Lahren at a loss for words when he explained that taking a knee is widely seen as a sign of respect, from people who kneel in church to football players who take a knee when an opponent is injured during a game.
+But, as the report noted, Foster seemed to leave Lahren at a loss for words when he explained that taking a knee is widely seen as a sign of respect, from people who kneel in church, to football players who take a knee when an opponent is injured during a game.
 Colin Kaepernick, who first started the protests while he was the starting quarterback for the San Francisco 49ers, had originally sat during the national anthem but after a conversation with former NFL long snapper and military veteran Nate Boyer, he decided that taking a knee would be a sign of respect and copy what soldiers do during funeral services for their fallen friends, The Daily Mail noted.

 When Lahren argued that the NFL players taking a knee was not showing respect for the anthem or the flag, Foster asked her why they should respect the anthem in the first place.
 When Lahren replied that it was a “symbol of patriotism,” Foster’s reply left her at a loss for words.